-There is no restriction on the number of figures, tables and references, provided that the manuscript is concise and comprehensive.
-The journal publishes Article, Review, Mini Review, Communication, Editorial, Research Highlight, Perspective, etc. For more details about paper type, please refer to the following table.
+The journal publishes Research Article, Review Article, Communication, Perspective, Commentary, Research Highlight, News, Editorial etc. For more details about paper type, please refer to the following table.

-Manuscript Type Definition Word Limit Abstract Keywords Main Text Structure Article An article is a seminal and insightful research study and showcases that often involves modern techniques or methodologies.
+Manuscript Type Definition Word Limit Abstract Keywords Main Text Structure Research Article A Research Article is a seminal and insightful research study and showcases that often involves modern techniques or methodologies.
 Authors should justify that their work are of novel findings.
-8000 max The abstract should state briefly the purpose of the research, the principal results and major conclusions.
+Research Articles will be subject to rigorous peer review by experts on the 8000 max The abstract should state briefly the purpose of the research, the principal results and major conclusions.
 No more than 250 words.
 3-6 keywords.
 The main content should include four sections: Introduction, Experimental, Results and discussion, and Conclusions.
-Mini Review/ A Mini-Review/Review 5000 max/ Unstructured abstract.
-3-6 keywords.
-The main text may consist of